Your tax return filing requirements may have changed: You may no longer owe excise tax.

 I don’t handle excise taxes for my corporation.
 How can I request that the IRS send all future notices directly to our accountant?

-Complete a Form 8822, Change of Address, and send it to the address shown on the form.
+Complete a Form 8822, Change of Address (PDF) and send it to the address shown on the form.

 Tips for next year